Shopping mall: Enclosed malls

-Decline of shopping malls
+Decline of shopping malls in the United States

 In the United States, in the mid-1990s, malls were still being constructed at a rate of 140 a year.
 But in 2001, a PricewaterhouseCoopers study found that underperforming and vacant malls, known as "greyfield" and "dead mall" estates, were an emerging problem.
 In 2007, a year before the Great Recession, no new malls were built in America, for the first time in 50 years.
 City Creek Center Mall in Salt Lake City, which opened in March 2012, was the first to be built since the recession.

-Shopping malls have two main weaknesses.
-First, mall visits take an inordinate amount of time.
-Only the largest anchors (department stores) have their own exterior entrances and direct access to outside parking.
-For most mall tenants (boutique stores), consumers must first search for available parking in a vast parking lot or cavernous parking garage, walk around the mall to locate their desired boutique, find and buy whatever they are looking for, then retrace their steps to return to their car.
-Second, engineering, constructing, heating, cooling, ventilating, and securing the lengthy interior corridors of a shopping mall are all extremely expensive.
-That cost is passed on from mall owners to tenants through common area fees, on top of the cost of renting one's own space, and ultimately borne by mall shoppers in the form of high prices.
-For these two reasons, malls began to lose consumers to open-air power centers and lifestyle centers during the 1990s, as consumers preferred to park right in front of and walk directly into big-box stores which featured much lower prices because they lacked the overhead of traditional shopping malls.
+Malls began to lose consumers to open-air power centers and lifestyle centers during the 1990s, as consumers preferred to park right in front of and walk directly into big-box stores with lower prices and without the overhead of traditional malls (i.e., long enclosed corridors).

 Another issue was that the growth-crazed American commercial real estate industry had simply built too many nice places to shop—far more than could be reasonably justified by the actual growth of the American population, retail sales, or any other economic indicator.
 The number of American shopping centers exploded from 4,500 in 1960 to 70,000 by 1986 to just under 108,000 by 2010.